podlom/my_scripts/README.md

 # ./generate_git_keys.sh User.Login
 ```

 - proclog.sh - Get server statistics for future analysis.
-Can be added to cron to run automatically each N minutes.
+Can be added to cron to run automatically each N minutes

 Script usage:
 ```